matazar/game_randomizer/README.md

 The json files and banner images are currently stored in the python package assets folder found under game_randomizer/assets folder found under the python site-packages.
 It's possible to add additional game lists by adding a json file to the folder and banner images to a subfolder within.
 Future releases should allow for custom game lists to be stored in a different location.

 # Usage
+You can run the game application in GUI or CLI mode by running the following commands with in the command prompt or terminal.

 GUI:
 ```game_randomizer jackbox_games```